Make-School-Courses/MOB-2.4-Advanced-Architectural-Patterns-in-iOS/Lessons/06-Structural-PatternsPt.2/Lesson6.md

 # Structural Patterns Pt.2

 <!-- INSTRUCTOR NOTES:
-1) No quiz this class -- course project
+1) No quiz this class -- course project intro instead
 2) For Activity 1:
-- Solution is xxxx
+- Solution is embedded below Add'l Resources
 3) for Activity 2:
 - Solution is embedded below Add'l Resources
 -->